Utamaro: Apprenticeship and early work

 Sometime during his childhood Utamaro came under the tutelage of Sekien, who described his pupil as bright and devoted to art.
 Sekien, although trained in the upper-class Kanō school of Japanese painting, had become in middle age a practitioner of ukiyo-e and his art was aimed at the townspeople in Edo.
 His students included haiku poets and ukiyo-e artists such as Eishōsai Chōki.

 Utamaro's first published work may be an illustration of eggplants in the haikai poetry anthology Chiyo no Haru published in 1770.
 His next known works appear in 1775 under the name Kitagawa Toyoaki,—the cover to a kabuki playbook entitled Forty-eight Famous Love Scenes which was distributed at the Edo playhouse Nakamura-za.
 As Toyoaki, Utamaro continued as an illustrator of popular literature for the rest of the decade, and occasionally produced single-sheet yakusha-e portraits of kabuki actors.

-The young, ambitious publisher [Tsutaya Jūzaburō] enlisted Utamaro and in the autumn of 1782 the artist hosted a lavish banquet whose list of guests included artists such as Kiyonaga, Kitao Shigemasa, and Katsukawa Shunshō, as well as writers such as Ōta Nanpo (1749–1823)and Hōseidō Kisanji.
+The young publisher Tsutaya Jūzaburō enlisted Utamaro and in the autumn of 1782 the artist hosted a lavish banquet whose list of guests included artists such as Kiyonaga, Kitao Shigemasa, and Katsukawa Shunshō, as well as writers such as Ōta Nanpo (1749–1823)and Hōseidō Kisanji.
 It was at this banquet that it is believed the artist first announced his new art name, Utamaro.
 Per custom, he distributed a specially made print for the occasion, in which, before a screen bearing the names of his guests, is a self-portrait of Utamaro making a deep bow.

 Utamaro's first work for Tsutaya appeared in a publication dated as 1783: The Fantastic Travels of a Playboy in the Land of Giants, a kibyōshi picture book created in collaboration with his friend Shimizu Enjū, a writer.
 In the book, Tsutaya described the pair as making their debuts.

 At some point in the mid-1780s, probably 1783, he went to live with Tsutaya Jūzaburō.
 It is estimated that he lived there for approximately five years.
 He seems to have become a principal artist for the Tsutaya firm.
 Evidence of his prints for the next few years is sporadic, as he mostly produced illustrations for books of kyōka ("crazy verse"), a parody of the classical waka form.
 None of his work produced during the period 1790–1792 has survived.